woodwerk/iOS_Shortcuts/README.md

 ## ![icon](https://github.com/woodwerk/iOS_Shortcuts/blob/master/wifi_icon.png?raw=true) Wifi QR
 [Link to Shortcut](https://www.icloud.com/shortcuts/a2fb577e25a04a57b106e9d1d024c70c)

 Invite friends and guests to your WiFi network without compromising security.
 You can maintain strong WiFi passwords but your visitors do not have to type lengthy gibberish.
-You don't even reveal the actual password in human-readable form as the infomation is conveyed via QR code.
-This Shortcut is configured with work and home (two) options but the menu could be easily expanded to include a guest log-ins and more.
+You don't reveal the password in human-readable form as the infomation is conveyed via QR code.
+This Shortcut is configured for two networks (work and home) but the menu could be easily expanded to include a guest log-ins and more.
 Select the appropriate option and have your visitor point their camera at the resulting QR code.
 The can then join the network.

 ![example](https://github.com/woodwerk/iOS_Shortcuts/blob/master/wifi_example.jpeg?raw=true)